-A review of innovative pediatric heart centers led the family to contact The Heart Program at Nicklaus Children's Hospital.
+A review of innovative pediatric heart centers led the family to contact The Heart Institute at Nicklaus Children's Hospital.
 Program staff reviewed the child's medical records and encouraged the family to bring her for evaluation in December.
 Then things began happening fast.
-On December 8, Teegan underwent a catheterization procedure, led by Dr. John Rhodes, Director of The Heart Program and Adult Congenital Heart Program, to assess her heart function.
+On December 8, Teegan underwent a catheterization procedure, led by Dr. John Rhodes, Director of The Heart Institute and Adult Congenital Heart Institute, to assess her heart function.

 Dr. Burke with Cassidy and Chad Lexcen, parents of twins Teegan and Riley, as well as Harper, 6 and Asher, 3.

 The list of congenital heart defects was overwhelming: Hypoplastic left heart (a rare defect in which the left heart is severely underdeveloped) hypoplastic aortic arch (blockage of the main conduit of blood from the heart) double outlet right ventricle, mitral atresia, ventricular septal defect, and abnormal pulmonary veins draining to coronary sinus.
 She had no left lung and no left pulmonary artery.
 The absence of a left lung caused Teegan’s heart to be displaced into her left chest, making it challenging to plan her one-of-a-kind heart repair.